Species and location

 Notes on the environmental impact of each fishery or farmed source are provided, based on examining relevant information regarding the location and production method.
 This information is derived from SFP’s online resource, FishSource and other public sources.
 By clicking on the name and location you can visit the relevant FishSource page for a more in-depth analysis and recommendations on how the supply chain can support improvements.

-For fisheries we assess environmental impacts on:
+For wild-caught seafood we include information on environmental impacts on:

 Protected, Endangered and Threatened species such as some marine mammals, seabirds and sea turtles are sometimes affected by fishing activities, with impacts varying in likelihood and severity by locality and gear type.
 Threats to PET species from fishing include direct risks like being caught or entangled in fishing gear and indirect risks like fishing impacts on food availability.
 A range of management and mitigation measures are employed including fishing area closures and gear modifications such as turtle excluder devices.